-public hearing was held in regards to Ordinance No. 315 public hearing a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 and 2 anacting a temporary development restriction on 1 anacting a temporary development res public hearing was held in regards to Ordinance No. 315 public hearing a temporary development restriction of 315 ordinance enacting a temporary development restriction on 1 and ordinance enacting of any subdivisions, 2. excavations on 1 the final platting of any subdivisions, 2 excavations on 1 and final platting of any subdivisions, 2 excavations on 1 the final platting of any subdivisions, 2 excavations on 1 and 5 the street issuance of building permits in the development zone district the issuance of building permits in the C-1 Commercial Historical submissions. rights-of-way rights-of-way rights-of-way and consumer district the dissuance of building permits in the C-1 Commercial Historic the issuance of building permits in the C-1 Commercial Historic the issuance of building permits in the C-1 Commercial Historic the district and C-2 Commercial zone district and 5. the extension extension of the commercial property and consumer extension of the commercial historic the district and C-2 Commercial zone district and 5. the extension of the commercial historic the district and C-2 Commercial zone district and 5. issuance of building permits in the issuance of building permits i the issuance of the issuance o or constituents the public and town officials.
-George the public and the public and the proposal moratorium and an alternative of letters referring to the proposal moratorium and an alternative of letters referring to the proposal moratorium and the public and the public and the proposal moratorium and the public and the proposal moratorium and the public and the publi of letters referring to the proposal modeling units of letters referring to the proposal to provide for Rico Renaissance 390 dwelling units outside proposal to provide for Rico Renaissance 390 dwelling units outside proposal to provide for RICO Remaissum.
+27 as vote was under ings.
+Vote was held in regards to Ordinance No. 315 Public hearing was held in regards to Ordinance No. 315 enacting a temporary development restriction on 1.
+40 Cummings.
+Public hearing was held in regards to ordinance No. 315 Public hearing a temporary development restriction on 1. an ordinance enacting a temporary development restriction on 1. an final platting of any subdivisions, 2. excavations on 1. an final platting of any subdivisions, 2. excavations on street rights-of-way and other property of the Town of Rico, 3. the rights-of-way and other property of the C-1 Commercial Kistori the issuance of building permits in the C-1 Commercial Histori the issuance of building permits in the C-1 Commercial Histori rights-of-way and permits in the C-1 Commercial Historic the issuance of building permits in the C-1 Commercial Historic the district and 5. the extension of the district and C-2 Commercial zone district on were expression extension of the exte issuance of building permits in the district and 5. the extension the issuance of new roads.
+Pros and cons were expressed by him the issuance of C-2 Commercial zone district and c. the extension zone district and C-2 Commercial zone district and cons were expressed by both or construction of new roads.
+Pros and cons were expressed by both the public and town officials.
+George Iannella presented a by both the public and town officials.
+George Iannella presented a couple or constituent the public and town officials.
+Geolge moratorium and an alternative of letters referring to the proposal moratorium and an alternative of letters provide for Rico Renaissance 390 dwelling units outof letters referring to the proposal modeling units outside proposal to provide for Rico Renaissance 390 dwelling units outside boundaries.
+After some discussion Rob Cummings modeling proposal to provide for RICO Renal Scussion Rob Cummings outside the Town boundaries.
+After some discussion Rob Cummings made a and amendment that current motion to adopt Ordinance No. 315 construction not be affected by this Ordinance.

-proposal to provide for RICO Remaissum.

-the Town boundaries.
-After some discussion Rob Cummings outside the Town boundaries Ordinance No. 315 and amendment that and amendment that current motion to adopt Ordinance No. 315 construction not be affected by this Ordinance.
 Seconded by Susan Robertson.
 Vote was unanimous.

-Resolution No. 128, a resolution requesting the enactment of a Resolution No. 128, a resolution to the Town of a temporary moratorium on development activities in the Town Of Rico temporary moratorium on development development three mile planning area was presented for an approval.
-Susan Susan Robertson made a motion to adopt Resolution No. 128 as presented.
+Resoluton No. 128, a resolution requesting the enactment of a Resoluton No. 128, a resolution to the Town of a temporary moratorium on development activities in the Town Of Rico temporary moratorium on development acted for an approval.
+Or Rico three mile planning area was presented for an approval.
+Susan Susan three mile planning alea was presented.
+Robertson made a motion to adopt Resolution No. 128 as presented.
 Seconded by Rob Cummings.
 Vote was unanimous.

 ARCO voluntary clean-up activities was presented.
-Travis Hudson and Steve Anderson gave a brief report on the project that will begin June 16, 1996 through the middle of September 1996.
+Travis AKCO VOLUNTALY CLEAN up Hudson and Steve Anderson gave a brief report on the project that will begin June 16, 1996 through the middle of September 1996.
 A map of the clean-up and a visitor center was presented.
 The preconstruction proposal bidding is May 1, 1996 starting as 7:00 AM in the upstairs courtroom in the courthouse.
 The complete project of the clean-up is on file at the Town Attorneys office.
 After the construction is completed, Arco will come back in 2 years to check on the project.

-Peter Carter made a motion to adjourned the meeting at 11:30 Seconded by Susan Robertson.
-Vote was unanimous.
+Peter Carter made a motion to adjourned the meeting at 11:30 Seconded by Susan Robertson Water needing at 11:30